 - 1. Set the keyboard on a hard, flat, level surface. - 2.
-Four adhesive-backed rubber feet are provided with your SP4.
-If you want to attach them to the bottom of the SP4 (recommended to prevent scratching your tabletop), carefully turn the keyboard over, remove the paper backing from the rubber feet and attach them near each corner all on the same level. - 3.
-Connect the power cable to the adapter then plug the adapter's DC power cord into your SP4.
-Finally, plug the power cable into the wall. - 4.
-Make sure your sound system is at a safe volume level.
-Also make sure that the SP4's MASTER VOLUME slider (on the far left side of the front panel) is all the way down. - 5.
-Plug in a pair of stereo headphones or run standard (1/4-inch) audio cables from your amplifier or mixer to the Audio Outputs on the SP4 (use the Left out for mono).
-Balanced ("TRS" or "Stereo") cables are recommended.
+Connect the power cable to the adapter then plug the adapter's DC power cord into your SPS4.
+Finally, plug the power cable into the wall. - 3.
+Make sure your it is at a safe volume level.
+Also make sure that the SPS4's MASTER VOLUME slider (on the left side of the front panel) is all the way down. - 4.
+If using an external sound system, run standard (1/4-inch) audio cables from your amplifier or mixer to the Audio Outputs on the SPS4 (use the Left out for mono).
+Balanced ("TRS" or "Stereo") cables are recommended. - 5.
+If you wish to use a CD or MP3 player or connect a second keyboard to the amplifier/speaker of your SPS4, use a pair of standard 1/4" cables from your player or keyboard to the SPS4's Audio Inputs.